C++ cmath atan() - Calculate Arc Tangent

 Introduction

-The atan() function in C++ resides within the <cmath> library, a key component for performing mathematical operations.
-Specifically, atan() computes the arctangent of a number, which is the inverse of the tangent function.
-The function returns a value that represents the angle in radians whose tangent is the given number.
-This is particularly useful in various fields such as engineering, physics, and computer graphics, where angular calculations are essential.
+The atan() function in C++ is a powerful tool from the <cmath> library, commonly used for calculating inverse trigonometric operations.
+Specifically, atan() computes the arctangent (or arc tangent) of a number, returning the angle in radians whose tangent is the input value.
+This functionality is essential in fields like engineering, computer graphics, and physics, where precise angle calculations are crucial.

 In this article, you will learn how to effectively utilize the atan() function in C++.
 Explore how to include and use this function in your programs and understand how it interacts with different numerical inputs to yield the angle in radians.